 AP Stylebook Formalizes Usage of “Husband,” “Wife” for First Time

-February 21, 2013 by Maureen McCarty, Online Content and Marketing Manager
+February 21, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 The Associated Press Stylebook, the self-proclaimed “bible of the newspaper industry,” will include guidelines on how the media should use the terms husband and wife for the first time in its next edition.

 Under the new definition, journalists are instructed to use the terms husband and wife regardless of sexual orientation for any legally recognized marriage, including same-sex couples ,unless the individual requests otherwise.